colbin8r/credential-master/docs/GRUNT.md

 ## `docs` ##

 The docs task gives you a quick look at the documentation and styleguide.
-It will regenerate a fresh set of documentation before viewing.
-It serves the docs from a local web server for your viewing pleasure.
+It doesn't use a server--it just opens the folder in Google Chrome.

 ## `bowerRequirejs` ##